 Several wines are made entirely for their wine club and are always made in small quantities (usually just several barrels).
-The 2009 Napa Valley Black is one of these – named as such for the intensity of color that the prominent varietal in this wine has – Petit Verdot.
+The 2009 Napa Valley Black is one of these – named as such for the intensity of color that the prominent variety in this wine features – Petit Verdot.

 This bouquet initially shows nice notes of earth, dustiness and a gravel component – with that said, the fruit is definitely present and shows more prominently as the wine evolves in the glass.
 A core of high toned fruit shows throughout the palate lingering on the finish with notes of red currant and red cherry.
 As in their Cabernet Sauvignon, one of the hallmarks of their wines show through – mouth watering acidity – especially on the finish.
 This wine is structurally bigger then their Cabernet Sauvignon and the finish lingers for some time.